jhui323444/Circuit_Image_Recognizer/processing/README.md

 You may change the testing image to whatever you want.
 Make sure the image is within the same directory as the `endpoint.py` file.

 ## Line Detection
-`line_detection.py` identifies wires within an input circuit image, makes them to be straight, and draws them within input image after adjusting them with respect to each other.
+`line_detection.py` identifies wires within an input circuit image, straightens them, and draws them within input image after adjusting them with respect to each other.

 #### Summary
 ```